cmda-bt/pt-course-19-20/readme.md

 Anyone interacting with this repository, organization, or community is bound by it.

-Staff and students of the AUAS (HvA) are additionally bound by the [regulation undesirable conduct][ruc] ([regeling ongewenst gedrag][rog]).
+Staff and students of AUAS (HvA) are additionally bound by the [regulation undesirable conduct][ruc] ([regeling ongewenst gedrag][rog]).

 ## Privacy

-GDPR and the [Privacy statement of our university][privacy] ensure the confidentiality of student records.
+GDPR and our university’s [Privacy statement][privacy] ensure the confidentiality of student records.

-An important part of the educational experience of becoming a web developer is to exit the walled garden that is education and to participate, collaborate, and join the conversation happening around you on the internet.
+An important part of the experience of becoming a web developer is to exit the walled garden that is formal education.
+To participate, collaborate, and join the conversation happening around you on the internet.
 Which is what we’ll do in this course.

 Students are sometimes reluctant to share work online as they are afraid of